 The project is presented as an Open Innovation opportunity and a collaboration between industry and universities that aims to create a synergy between development and academic research in relation to the areas of Artificial Intelligence, Computer Vision, Sensor Fusion, and Machine Learning.
-Leonardo's Drone Contest aims to encourage the development of both technologies related to artificial intelligence applied to unmanned systems and the creation of an ecosystem that involves, in a virtuous intertwining, large enterprises, universities, Small Medium Enterprises (SMEs), spin-offs and start-ups.
+Leonardo's Drone Contest aims to encourage the development of both technologies related to artificial intelligence applied to uncrewed systems and the creation of an ecosystem that involves, in a virtuous intertwining, large enterprises, universities, Small Medium Enterprises (SMEs), spin-offs and start-ups.

 The initiative, promoted by Leonardo, sees the collaboration of six important universities in the country: the Polytechnic of Turin, the Polytechnic of Milan, the University of Bologna, the S. Anna School of Pisa, the University of Rome Tor Vergata and the University of Naples Federico II.
 It is the only competition in Italy by which universities compete in an Artificial Intelligence competition.

-The challenge, officially started in November 2019, will end in 2022, and during the contest the PhD students, supported by professors and in collaboration with the university and Leonardo teams, will have to develop and propose the most innovative capabilities of unmanned drone systems.
+The challenge, officially started in November 2019, will end in 2022, and during the contest the PhD students, supported by professors and in collaboration with the university and Leonardo teams, will have to develop and propose the most innovative capabilities of uncrewed drone systems.

 The first challenge of the Drone Contest will take place in Turin on 18 September 2020 and on that occasion the first results and potential of the respective projects will be analysed.
 Each year, the universities, divided into teams, will compete in a scientific symposium and with specific competitions.
 Leonardo supports, for three years, the activity of the six PhD students of the universities involved with scholarships for the annual comparison in competitions and aimed at fostering research and innovation.

-The presentation symposium, held today in a digital mode and moderated by Federico Ferrazza, Director of Wired Italia, was introduced by Laurent Sissmann, Senior Vice President Unmanned Systems at Leonardo: "In the future, the use of unmanned technologies will increase and the Drone Contest is a fundamental step in Leonardo's path to create today a strong ecosystem in the sector that can lead, thanks to technological progress and regulatory evolutions, to the development of new business models".
+The presentation symposium, held today in a digital mode and moderated by Federico Ferrazza, Director of Wired Italia, was introduced by Laurent Sissmann, Senior Vice President Uncrewed Systems at Leonardo: "In the future, the use of uncrewed technologies will increase and the Drone Contest is a fundamental step in Leonardo's path to create today a strong ecosystem in the sector that can lead, thanks to technological progress and regulatory evolutions, to the development of new business models".

 Afterwards a dialogue took place titled "The technologies and challenges that will change the future"

 with Roberto Cingolani, Chief Technology & Innovation Officer Leonardo.
 "The Drone Contest is a test of the future.
-A future that will be characterised by the use of unmanned systems that will perform a spectrum of activities that man will never be able to perform with the same effectiveness and depth
+A future that will be characterised by the use of uncrewed systems that will perform a spectrum of activities that man will never be able to perform with the same effectiveness and depth

 of analysis", said Cingolani.